dntrply/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 AutoML is more hands-off and more comprehensive whereas Hyperdrive is more customizable as one may provide a custom training script.

 ## Future work
-* Providing balanced data with a number of positive outcomes closer to the number of negative outcomes may also improve the autoML model.
+* Providing balanced data with a number of positive outcomes closer to the number of negative outcomes may improve the autoML model.
 * More training data may also improve the experiments.